owise1/ic-js/docs/ic.md

 * `/ipfs/QmckHbjMQTww8UaruK8HMxGv9aMGyx2ynFggqg6wQqs19i` can be assumed to be a file of some kind
 * `https://web.archive.org/web/20070625161555im_/http://www.pantspantspants.biz/top-original.jpg` can be assumed to be an image of some kind (but lets be a little careful with location based urls because the thing that's there could change)
 * `0xed9bc30ffd85ace691fcbcd9487b37ca7818c072` an address?
-* `http://owise1.guru/a-walk-in-the-park.ic` now here's where things start to get interesting. we can link to, build on, and describe another whole collection of thots.
+* `https://yes.aye.si/index.ic` now here's where things start to get interesting. we can link to, build on, and describe another whole collection of thots.
-*  `/ipfs/QmZYk6ArdhH6AqE3hk1nfDnZf92DZaLHFiZWK8k9opPoSB/orbitdb-zdpuAm8F2GT1fhBto9NYT2AXP8fEfqdoC3K59qwukEZJ4zCmv-Feedback.ic` and here's a collection that will never change. so we can keep using it to connect larger and larger collections like building up DNA. ipfs really lends itself to this because, in theory, the more a file is used, the more likely it is to contunue to exist
+*  `/ipfs/bafybeifui4lre7es4fay4v6zonrrex2crlrh6ijcopyggl445uny7fuz34/you.ic` and here's a collection that will never change.
+We can keep using it to connect larger and larger collections like building up DNA, ultimately creating a "knowledge layer" for the universal stack.
+(See "Pure ICs")[/docs/ic-export.md#pure-ics]

 thots are first and foremost by humans for humans.
 They are not facts.
 In fact, they're not even true.
 They're not our "digital exhaust".